FilippoPagotto/ResearchPractice_Filippo_Pagotto/README.md

 *11.03.2024*

 Planned to do: (Spillover due to blockingpoint)
-- Research a better/updated dataset and apply the model to it
+- Research a better/updated dataset and apply the model to it (New found datasets were private)
 - Start model implementation